imoutsatsos/osdUseCaseHCS/README.md

 # osdUseCaseHCS
 Example [OpenSeadragon](http://openseadragon.github.io/) for viewing High Content Screening multi-channel images.
 These are cellular images obtained using a digital microscope for medical reserach.
 Cells are stained with fluorescent dies that stain specific cellular structures and proteins, and then imaged at multiple wavelengths (channels) allowing the observation of a single die/structure/protein at a time.
 Comparisons between fields of views from differnt treatments and the ability to overlay the multiple-channels to a single composite are all central requirements that this example demonstrates
+## Live Demo
+See a [live demo](https://imoutsatsos.github.io/osdUseCaseHCS/), but please make sure you read the instruction below.
 ## Installation
 Clone the repository to a web server that can serve the ```index.html``` file and files from the two subfolders ```images``` and ```js```.
 In your browser open the ```index.html``` page